Application for payment Pay application Construction billing

 In plain English: it is more than an invoice.
 It is the documentation that helps the reviewer understand and approve the billing.

 If you are hearing terms like application for payment, pay app, progress billing, and G702/G703, you are in the part of construction billing where accuracy, backup, and reviewer trust matter just as much as the dollar amount.
+The hard part is billing continuity: prior work, current work, retainage, stored materials, and approved changes all need to stay aligned from one period to the next.

 What “application for payment” means on a real project